Stanley Theater (Jersey City, New Jersey): History

 The Stanley Theatre was opened on March 24, 1928 with the feature film “The Dove” starring Norma Talmadge and Gilbert Roland.
 The supporting program included a stage show entitled “Sky Blues”, a newsreel and selections played on the ‘Mighty’ Wurlitzer organ (Opus 1836, type SP-3M, 3 manual, 27 ranks) by organist James F. Thomas.
 Mayor Frank Hague attended the ceremonies that evening and, with the audience, was greeted on the screen by actress Norma Talmadge.

 The Stanley was designed by architect Fred Wesley Wentworth (1864-1943), who is noted for designing many buildings in Paterson following the 1902 fire.
 When it opened, its 4,300 seats earned it the rank of the second largest theater on the East Coast, behind only New York City's Radio City Music Hall.
 It was fourth in the country in number of seats in a one-screen theater, behind Radio City, and the Detroit and St. Louis Fox theaters.

 For some years, the Stanley Theatre had stage shows to accompany the film presentations, and many of the greatest stars of their day, from Tony Bennett to The Three Stooges made appearances.
 The Stanley-Fabian chain was acquired by Warner Brothers in late-1928, and the Stanley Theatre remained a Warner Bros. operated theatre until the anti-trust decree of the late-1940’s forced studios to divest themselves of their theaters.
-The chain was spun off as Stanley-Warner, later becoming acquired by RKO.(Radio-Keith-Orpheum Pictures).
+The chain was sold to the newly formed Stanley Warner Corporation, later becoming acquired by the Glen Alden Corporation (GAC) to form RKO–Stanley Warner Theatres.
+The GAC had previously acquired the RKO Pictures theatre chain in the earlier anti-trust decree, and subsequently acquired and merged the Stanley Warner chain into its existing chain.